 Please ensure Javascript is enabled for purposes of website accessibility

-Having recently returned from a 9 day trip in Europe, I thought I’d share some of the things I figured out while we were there.
+I first wrote about this hack to beat the lines to go to the Colosseum, Forum and Palatine Hill way back in 2015 when I visited Rome for the first time as part of a 9 day trip in Europe.
+I was in Rome again in 2024 and I was surprised to see that this Ancient Rome hack still works like a charm!
 Today’s tip comes from our 3 days that we spent in Rome.
 We arrived in Rome late on a Monday evening.
 After taking the bus from the Rome Airport to the City Center, we didn’t have much time to do anything but just hang out at our hotel.
 Our plan was Tuesday to visit Ancient Rome, Wednesday to visit Vatican City, and then catch our Thursday morning flight

 Visiting Ancient Rome sites